-The throne of the famous Holy Roman Empire was continuously occupied by the Habsburgs from 1440 until its dissolution in 1806 (with a small interruption between 1740 and 1765).
+The Habsburgs continuously occupied the famous Holy Roman Empire’s throne from 1440 until its dissolution in 1806 (with a short interruption between 1740 and 1765).
 The Habsburg house was named after Habsburg Castle, a fortress built in present-day Switzerland in the 1020s.
 In 1273 they moved the family’s power base to Austria, which they ruled till the end of WWI in 1918.

 #2 Austrian Alps